laur89/docker-seedbox-rclone-fetch-extract/README.md

-We solve this by using rclone to first download assets into an intermediary directory not monitored by \*arr services, optionally process them (eg extract archives), and then move them atomically to a destination directory that \*arr is expecting them in.
+We solve this by using rclone to first download assets into an intermediary directory not monitored by \*arr services, optionally process them (eg extract archives), and then move them atomically to a destination directory that \*arr expects them in.

 servarrs' completed download handling is documented/described [here](https://wiki.servarr.com/en/sonarr/settings#completed-download-handling);
 archived asset handling isn't described in much detail, but can be found [here](https://wiki.servarr.com/en/sonarr/troubleshooting#packed-torrents).